-The Publish Routing Services utility allows you to publish directions, routing, and logistics services based on a network dataset to your ArcGIS Server.
+The Publish Routing Services utility allows you to publish directions, routing, and logistics services based on a network dataset to your ArcGIS Server site.
 These services can be used to perform route, closest facility, service area, location-allocation, origin destination cost matrix, or vehicle routing problem analyses on transportation networks.
-If your ArcGIS Server is federated with a portal, the services are configured as utility services with your portal.
-Once published, the services can be used with ArcGIS Desktop applications such as ArcGIS Pro and ArcMap, or in the Map Viewer application available with ArcGIS Enterprise portal to get directions and perform analysis.
-The services are similar to directions and routing services available with ArcGIS Online, but are based on your own network dataset and running in your ArcGIS Enterprise.

 To use this utility, your ArcGIS Server site needs to have an ArcGIS Network Analyst extension license.

-While you can keep the network dataset in a shared location that is accessible to all of the machines in your GIS Server site, it is recommended to copy the network dataset locally on each machine for best performance when running the services.
+While you can keep the file geodatabase-based or mobile map package-based network datasets in a shared location that is accessible to all of the machines in your server site, it is recommended that you copy the network dataset locally on each machine for best performance when running the services.

-If your StreetMap Premium data is licensed, you need to install the appropriate data license on each machine before running this utility.
-Follow the instructions for installing the data license on Linux or Windows.
+If your ArcGIS StreetMap Premium data is licensed, you need to install the appropriate data license on each machine before running this utility.
+Follow the instructions for installing the data license on Linux.

-The utility supports network datasets from StreetMap Premium for ArcGIS 2015 Release 1 or later.
+The utility supports network datasets from ArcGIS StreetMap Premium 2015 Release 1 or later.

-Older versions of Streetmap Premium network datasets (including the network datasets in SDC format) are not supported.
+Earlier versions of ArcGIS StreetMap Premium network datasets (including the network datasets in SDC format) are not supported.

 If you are using your own network dataset, it must satisfy the following conditions: